 For an in-depth view of the future of quality patient care, take a look at the Deaconess Hospital in Schladming, Austria.
 Deaconess applies the power of device connectivity to carry out quality nursing care.
 To accomplish this, the hospital partnered with Capsule Technologies to integrate all patient data into a single, consolidated hospital system.

-Prior to this partnership, capturing vital signs was a complex, time-consuming process that took valuable facetime away from clinicians and patients.
+Prior to this partnership, patient monitoring was a complex, time-consuming process that took valuable facetime away from clinicians and patients.
 Now, with the help of Capsule, the data from numerous medical devices are seamlessly transferred into the hospital information system.
 This solution ensures the timely delivery of data, enabling clinicians to make well-informed decisions faster, while simultaneously improving the level of patient safety and staff satisfaction.

 To learn more about how the Deaconess Hospital and Capsule collaborated to improve the experience of its more than 23,000 yearly patients, download the case study.